samboy/CaulixtlaFonts/README.md

 The files are in multiple formats:

 * The original TTF files
+* A .css file with inline WOFF versions of the inline fonts
 * WOFF web fonts, supported by every current browser
 * WOFF2 web fonts, supported by every current browser, but was not supported by Safari until 2016, and is not supported by Internet Explorer (but is